gulfofmaine/oisst_mainstays/index.md

 ### About:

 This index page serves as a link directory to temperature reports.
-Use the following links to browse the available SST temperatre reports.
+Use the following links to browse the available SST temperature reports.

 ### TOC